lrgr/scalpelsig/README.md

 ```
 Rscript scripts/evaluate_10k_panel_results.R -t EXAMPLE_EXPERIMENT -o EXAMPLE_OUTPUT
 ```
+Note that in this step `-t` can be given multiple file tags, delimited by `,` in order to aggregate the results of multiple experiments into a single output.
+In this example we only deal with a single file tag though.
+The `-o` argument gives the output tag for the results file.
+This performs essentially the same purpose as the file tag, but if you are aggregating the results of multiple experiments it is handy, as it allows you to demarkate groups of trials.

 ## step 6: summarize results across trials
 This step is done in an interactive R session.
 Begin by writing `R` in the command line.
 When the R session initializes, run the following commands: